Manager, Corporate Communications, Entertainment One

-Regan Reid , RSJ '12, is a corporate communications specialist at Entertainment One.
+Regan Reid , RSJ '12, is the Manager, Corporate Communications at Entertainment One.
+When this interview was conducted, she was the corporate communications specialist at Entertainment One.
 Previously, she was the news editor at Playback Magazine and began her journalism career at Rogers Media’s Canadian Insurance Top Broker Magazine in 2013.

 What drew you to pursue a journalism career?

 After I finished my Bachelor of Arts at University of Toronto, my first job out of school was an administrative job.
 I was always interested in film and film writing so I decided to apply for the Master of Journalism at Ryerson.
 I went into Ryerson thinking I would do more TV and TV documentary work but I was never really good in front of the camera or behind it, so I ended up practicing more long form writing such as feature and magazine.
 I kind of just fell into journalism but it has turned out to be really great.